alicerunsonfedora/costumemaster/README.md

 - Lines should be no longer than 120 characters long, similar to PEP8 standards with Python.
 - Function body length will be ignored.
+- Bodies for types should not exceed 400 lines (warnings issues at 250 lines).

 ## Quick Links